cforall/llheap/README.md

 **Return:** address of the aligned, zero-filled dynamic-array or NULL if either dimension or elemSize are zero.

 ### `void * aligned_resize( void * oaddr, size_t nalignment, size_t size )`
-extends resize by realigning the old object to a new alignment requirement.
-Sets the sticky alignment property.
+extends resize with an alignment requirement.

 ### `void * aligned_realloc( void * oaddr, size_t nalignment, size_t size )`
 extends realloc by realigning the old object to a new alignment requirement.
 Sets the sticky alignment property.